Prandr/XDMA_Tutorial/README.md

 ![XDMA Memory-Mapped Demo Block Diagram](img/XDMA_Demo_Block_Diagram.png)

-To download data from a memory mapped AXI interface at address `0x12345000` you would read from address `0x12345000` of the `/dev/xdma0_c2h_0` (Card-to-Host) file.
-To upload data you would write to the appropriate address of the `/dev/xdma0_h2c_0` (Host-to-Card) file.
+To download data from a memory mapped AXI interface at address `0x12345000` you would read from offset `0x12345000` of the `/dev/xdma0_c2h_0` (Card-to-Host) file.
+To upload data you would write to the appropriate offset of the `/dev/xdma0_h2c_0` (Host-to-Card) file.

 This can be accomplished in 2 ways:

-1. Set address with [`lseek`](https://man7.org/linux/man-pages/man2/lseek.2.html), then use `read` or `write`. `offset` argument in combination with `SEEK_SET` as `whence` argument directly corresponds to the address. `lseek` comes with additional flexibility with `SEEK_CUR` and `SEEK_END` `whence` options, that allows to set the endpoint address relative respectively to current value or the end of the address space.
+1. Set offset with [`lseek`](https://man7.org/linux/man-pages/man2/lseek.2.html), then use `read` or `write`. `offset` argument in combination with `SEEK_SET` as `whence` argument directly corresponds to the address. `lseek` comes with additional flexibility with `SEEK_CUR` and `SEEK_END` `whence` options, that allows to set the endpoint address relative respectively to current value or the end of the address space.
 This could be useful in some cases.

     ```C
     #include <unistd.h>